© Ortega Global Solutions 2022

 Injection of any other fuel is prohibited (e.g., methanol and or water injection).
 See General Regulations 1:6.
 Only one fuel container (ex: fuel cell or fuel tank) permitted.
 No water, methanol or any other kind of injection permitted.

-Fuel cell OK.
+Fuel cells are permitted.
+Fuel cell may be in stock location or trunk area.
+Fuel cells mounted in the front of the vehicle are also permitted.
 NHRA guidelines MUST be followed.
-Fuel cell must be in stock location or trunk area.
 No other container, fuel cell, bottle, etc. may contain any type of fuel.
 Fuel sample valves are mandatory.
 All cars must be equipped with a drain valve located on return side of fuel rail to facilitate removal of fuel samples for fuel-check purposes.
 See NHRA General Regulations 1:5.
 Only one fuel container (ex: fuel cell or fuel tank) permitted.
 No water, methanol or any other kind of injection permitted.
 Maximum of 2 fuel injectors per cylinder.
 Mechanical fuel pumps permitted.
 Only two fuel lines per fuel rail permitted.
 One feed line and one return line.

 See NHRA General Regulations 1:7.